 3.)
 Streaming Service Subscription

-A streaming site is the perfect way to start earning recurring income.
-This type of site lets the customer watch TV, movies, or video games via streaming the internet.
+A streaming site is a perfect way to start earning recurring income.
+This site lets the customer watch TV, movies, or video games via streaming the internet.

 4.)
 Subscription Box